Newcastle-Lunabotics/NCL_Lunabotics_Challenge/ros2_ws/src/ncl_example_pubsub/README.md

-NCL ROS 2 Example: Publisher / Subscriber (Humble)
+# NCL ROS 2 Example: Publisher / Subscriber (Humble)

-This package is a minimal, fully working ROS 2 example for the Newcastle University Lunabotics Challenge robot.
+This package is a minimal, fully working ROS 2 example for the Newcastle University Lunabotics team.

-It is intended as:
+It serves as:

 a learning reference for new team members

-a template for creating future ROS 2 packages
+a template for future ROS 2 packages

-a sanity-check that your ROS 2 workspace is set up correctly
+a quick way to verify your ROS 2 setup works

-What this package demonstrates

-This package shows:

-how a ROS 2 Python package is structured

-how to write a publisher node

-how to write a subscriber node

-how nodes communicate using topics

-how to build and run nodes inside a workspace

-Package overview
+## Package Overview

 Package name: ncl_example_pubsub

-Nodes included:

-Node	Purpose
+Included nodes
-talker	Publishes text messages on a topic listener	Subscribes to the topic and prints messages
+talker	Publishes messages periodically (published /chatter topic) listener	Subscribes and prints messages

-Topic used:
+Topic used

-/chatter   (type: std_msgs/String)
+/chatter   (std_msgs/String)

-Folder structure
+## Folder Structure
 ncl_example_pubsub/
 ├── ncl_example_pubsub/
 │   ├── __init__.py